Premier's Climate Change Council

 The Premier's Climate Change Council is a South Australian state government body within the Department for Environment and Water.
-It was established in 2008 and As of 2024 is chaired by Martin Haese.
+It was established in 2008 and as of 2025 is chaired by Martin Haese.
 The Council provides independent advice to the Minister responsible for climate change about matters related to the reduction of greenhouse gas emissions and climate change adaptation.

 History

 The Premier's Climate Change Council was established by the Government of South Australia under the Climate Change and Greenhouse Emissions Reduction Act 2007.

 The inaugural council was created in February 2008, under the Rann government.
 The Council's membership represents the business community, the environment and conservation sector, the scientific community and state and local governments.

 In 2013, Michelle Lensink MLC questioned the efficacy of the Premier's Climate Change Council, and asked the Minister for the environment, Ian Hunter about the absence of the Council's 2011-12 annual report from the Council's website.
-In 2013, the Council published "South Australia’s Climate Change Vision: Pathways to 2050" to advise Premier Jay Weatherill and his government on future planning and policy directions for the state.
+In 2013, the Council published South Australia’s Climate Change Vision: Pathways to 2050 to advise Premier Jay Weatherill and his government on future planning and policy directions for the state.

-In 2018, prominent South Australian businessman Martin Haese was appointed as chair, to begin the role in 2019.
+In 2018, prominent South Australian businessman Martin Haese was appointed as chair, beginning the role in 2019.

-In 2019 the Council supported the development of the "Blue Carbon Strategy for South Australia". to help mitigate climate change by protecting the state's blue carbon sinks, including seagrass meadows, saltmarshes, and mangroves.
+In 2019 the Council supported the development of the Blue Carbon Strategy for South Australia, to help mitigate climate change by protecting the state's blue carbon sinks, including seagrass meadows, saltmarshes, and mangroves.

-The Council also supported the development of the "South Australian Government Climate Change Action Plan 2021-2025", which was released in December 2020.
+The Council also supports the implementation of the recommendations of the 2024 Statewide Climate Change Risk and Opportunity Assessment, which was released in January 2026.